Prasad-b-git/scripts/README.md

   - Monitors Nginx access logs for repeated failed attempts.
   - Automatically blocks malicious IP addresses using `iptables`.

-For more details about this script, visit the [Python Scripts README](python_scripts/readme.md).
+For more details about this script, visit the [Python Scripts.](python_scripts/readme.md).

 ---